 Immunizations: Baby will get a second dosage of the hepatitis B vaccine if she didn’t get it at last month’s checkup.
-She’ll also get the rotavirus vaccine (RV) in two to three doses between the ages of two months and six months (depending on the brand of vaccine), the diphtheria and tetanus toxoids and acellular pertussis vaccine (DTaP), the Haemophilus influenza type b conjugate vaccine (Hib), the pneumococcal vaccine (PCV) and the inactivated poliovirus vaccine (IPV).
-(Whew!)
-Luckily, doctors can combine some shots so there’s less pricking.
+She’ll also get the rotavirus vaccine (RV) in two to three doses between the ages of two months and six months (depending on the brand of vaccine), the diphtheria and tetanus toxoids and acellular pertussis vaccine (DTaP), the Haemophilus influenzae type b conjugate vaccine (Hib), the pneumococcal vaccine (PCV) and the inactivated poliovirus vaccine (IPV).
+Luckily, doctors can combine some shots so there’s less pricking and hopefully less crying.

 Baby’s getting bigger!
 He’s four months old now, and it’s time for another appointment.
 At baby’s four-month checkup, expect the standard procedures — measuring baby, developmental, psychosocial and behavioral observations, and a physical exam.
 Also, expect baby to get:

 Hematocrit or hemoglobin screening: Your infant may receive this blood screening that helps indicate anemia.